mytech-today-now/wp-meme-player-2/PromptDesign.md

   - SEO Optimization

 ### **6.4 Playlists Page**
-- **Dynamic Grid Display:** Render a paginated Playlist Page featuring a dynamic, color-coded grid of playlist items with responsive design.
+- **Dynamic Grid Display:** Render a paginated Playlists Page featuring a dynamic, color-coded grid of playlist items with responsive design.
 - **Sorting and Grouping:** Allow sorting and grouping by Title, Color Code, Tags, Categories, Publish Date, Author/Creator, and Search.
 - **Color Coding:** Assign and customize color codes based on specific criteria.
-- **Visibility and Access Control:** Enable administrators to control the visibility of playlists and the Playlist Page.
+- **Visibility and Access Control:** Enable administrators to control the visibility of playlists and the Playlists Page.
 - **Feature Toggle:** Provide options to toggle the first and second row features.
 - **Pagination:** Implement smooth navigation between pages.
 - **Grid Item Composition:** Include Title, Publish Date, Preview GIF, Play Button, and Hyperlink.
 - **Playback Modes:** Implement both Full Window and Confined Frame playback modes with appropriate controls.
 - **Featured Rows Configuration:** Allow administrators to configure and toggle featured rows.
 - **Interactivity and Accessibility:** Ensure interactive elements are accessible and provide a cohesive user experience.

+### **6.5 Playlist Playback Page**
+- **Color Coding:** The color coding should be the same as the Playlists Page.
+- **Visibility and Access Control:** The visibility and access control should be the same as the Playlists Page.
+- **Feature Toggle:** The feature toggle should be the same as the Playlists Page.
+- **Pagination:** The pagination should be the same as the Playlists Page.
+- **Grid Item Composition:** The grid item composition should be the same as the Playlists Page.
+- **Playback Modes:** The playback modes should be the same as the Playlists Page.
+- **Interactivity and Accessibility:** The interactivity and accessibility should be the same as the Playlists Page.

 ---